 New York State External Appeals

-As of January, 1, 2010, this law also applies to rare diseases, which are defined as any life threatening or disabling condition that is or was subject to review by the National Institutes of Health's Rare Disease Council or affects less than 200,000 US residents per year and there is no standard health service or treatment more beneficial than the requested health service or treatment.
+This law also applies to rare diseases, which are defined as any life threatening or disabling condition that is, or was subject to review, by the National Institutes of Health's Rare Disease Council or affects less than 200,000 US residents per year and there is no standard health service or treatment more beneficial than the requested health service or treatment.
 To qualify as a rare disease, the condition must be certified by an outside physician specialized in an area appropriate to treat the disease in question, the patient should be likely to benefit from the proposed treatment and the benefits must outweigh the risks.

 The provider may only file an external review on their own behalf for concurrent and retrospective adverse determinations.